 There have been anecdotal reports that some people experience stomach pain during and after vaping, as well as related issues such as nausea, vomiting and diarrhoea.
 A number of studies have also started to emerge that show a correlation between vaping and stomach issues.

 It’s worth bearing in mind that of those millions of vapers across the UK, many have not reported experiencing stomach pain from e-cigarettes.
-It is perfectly normal to be concerned, however, and it is important to have the information – as well as the e-cigarette – at your fingertips.
+It is perfectly normal to be concerned, however, and it is important to have the information, as well as the e-cigarette, at your fingertips.

 The study, published in 2021, found that chronic use of nicotine-free e-cigarettes led to a ‘leaky gut’.
 This allowed microbes and other molecules to seep out of the intestines, resulting in chronic inflammation.

-The fact that the study involved nicotine-free e-cigarettes was important as nicotine is known to have an impact on the digestive system in and of itself.
+The fact that the study involved nicotine-free e-cigarettes was important, as nicotine is known to have an impact on the digestive system in and of itself.
 Researchers in the study found that two chemicals used as a base in e-cigarette liquid vapour or ‘vape juice’) were the cause of inflammation.
 These chemicals – propylene glycol and vegetable glycerol – are present in almost all vaping products.

 The study authors said that inflammation of the gut could contribute to a variety of diseases and conditions, including inflammatory bowel disease, dementia, certain cancers, atherosclerosis, liver fibrosis, diabetes and arthritis.

 A study of teens diagnosed with the vaping-linked respiratory disease EVALI also found that most were also suffering from gastrointestinal symptoms.
+EVALI stands for e-cigarette, or vaping product use-associated lung injury and early symptoms can include nausea, vomiting, diarrhoea and stomach pain.

 It is worth noting, though, that the brands of e-cigarettes most commonly associated with EVALI contain THC, the principal psychoactive ingredient in marijuana.
 This is not legal in the UK (although some CBD products are).
-Other e-cigarettes associated with EVALI include ones containing the thickening agent Vitamin E acetate – which is itself largely found in counterfeit e-cigarettes and vaping liquids.
+Other e-cigarettes associated with EVALI include ones containing the thickening agent Vitamin E acetate, which is itself largely found in counterfeit e-cigarettes and vaping liquids.

 Nicotine and Stomach Health